 - Take the calamari rings (and legs if you want), place them in a bowl, and cover with whole milk or buttermilk.
 This step not only helps to remove any fishiness often found in frozen calamari, but it helps to tenderize it so that it doesn’t get too rubbery during the cooking process.
 Let the calamari soak covered in the fridge for at least 4 hours or ideally overnight.

-- Optional Step: If you want to flavor the milk/buttermilk to add a little something extra to the calamari, you can do that by adding two roughly chopped cloves to the milk or any other flavor you think might complement the calamari.
+- Optional Step: If you want to flavor the milk/buttermilk to add a little something extra to the calamari, you can do that by adding two roughly chopped garlic cloves to the milk or any other flavor you think might complement the calamari.

 - After the calamari is marinated, place a 1/2 cup of flour into a bowl and mix it together with the 1/2 teaspoon of baking powder (this helps to puff up the flour a bit and keep it crispy), the 1/8 teaspoon of salt, and the 1/8 teaspoon of black pepper.

 - Optional Step: You can add other flavors to the flour to customize the calamari.
-Try adding a 1 teaspoon of onion powder and 1/2 teaspoon of paprika for some variety.
+Try adding 1 teaspoon of onion powder and a 1/2 teaspoon of paprika for some variety.
 You can add other flavors as well if you’re feeling particularly creative.

 - Use one fork or chopstick to transfer a couple of calamari rings right from the milk/buttermilk to the flour and use another fork or chopstick (a dry one that hasn’t touched the calamari) to dredge them in the flour.
 You can also use your hands if you want to dredge the calamari rings.
 The idea is to keep the wet utensils away from the flour to avoid clumping.
-After dredging the calamari rings in the flour, transfer the calamari to a large plate or try.
+After dredging the calamari rings in the flour, transfer the calamari to a large plate or tray.
 Don’t let the pieces touch one another.
 Repeat this process for all of the calamari.

 - Optional Step: You can also dredge banana peppers in the flour to fry later.
 The pepper rings add a tangy and mildly spicy variety to the dish.
 You can mix them in with the calamari or keep them on the side.
 You don’t need to bread them either.
 You can leave them as they are and toss them with the fried calamari.
 You can also saute them with some olive oil and garlic to create a topping for the calamari.
 In some circles, this preparation of combining banana peppers with calamari is called Rhode Island-Style Calamari.